carlomilanesi/measures-rs/docs/Tutorial.md

 }
 ```

 Run your project.
 It should print: `The distance is 100 km`.
-Notice that the characters "` km`" are printed automatically, because of the type of the variable.
+Notice that the characters "` km`" are not part of your code.
+They are printed because of the type of the variable `distance`.

-The variable named `distance` encapsulates an `f64` number, whose value is `100`.
+Such a variable encapsulates an `f64` number, whose value is `100`.

 The unit of measurement is not stored in memory.
 It is just in the type of the variable.